-Tel mee met Taal (Count on skills) programme parent subsidies
+Parent subsidies within the Tel mee met Taal (Count on skills) programme

 Tel mee met Taal (Count on skills) is an action programme for activities that help prevent and reduce low literacy.
-You can apply for subsidy to support low-literate parents, in both the Caribbean and the European Netherlands.
-The new application window is open between 1 January and 28 February 2023.
+You could have applied for subsidy to support low-literate parents, in both the Caribbean and the European Netherlands, between the 1st of January and the 29th of February 2024.

 Which organizations can apply for subsidy?

-Schools, daycare centers, libraries, youth healthcare institutions, preschool facilities: all kinds of organizations can apply for subsidy to reduce and prevent low literacy again in 2023.
+Schools, daycare centers, libraries, youth healthcare institutions, preschool facilities: all kinds of organizations can apply for subsidy to reduce and prevent low literacy.
 The subsidy must be used for activities related to the promotion of an intellectually stimulating home environment, educational partnerships between parents and schools, and the improvement of improve parents’ (digital) literacy.

 Other parties